How to Sell on WooCommerce – Awkward Styles

 After setting up your store, Awkward Styles has got you covered!
 If your goal is to share your art and sell items designed by you, you can now loosen up.

 Aside from our low shipping prices and 24/7 email support, you won’t have to sweat over adding new items to your store with our free mockup generator and store synchronization.
-You’ve also got over 100 products to choose from from our catalog!
+You’ve also got over 100 products to choose from our catalog!
 Integrate our website with your WooCommerce shop, and we’ll take care of your orders.

 So… what do you say we work together?